M-Ahtisham/ConfirmHuman/README.md

 **ConfirmHuman** is a Student and Professor friendly chatbot designed to assist students and staff at TH Deggendorf with university room bookings and availabilities inquiries.
 The chatbot provides real-time information about room reservations, availability of the rooms.

+### ChatBots Developed

+#### 1. Socrates
+- This is the solution to the Task 1.
+It works by detecting the users intent by keyword spotting, and then gives responces based on some hardcoded rules. his ChatBot is found in the `main` branch

+#### 2. Plato
+- This is the solution to Task 3.
+It uses Gemini API (Gemini 2.5 Flash-Lite Preview 06-17) which has a limit of 15 queries per minute (for free version).
+It can understand users intent far better and can also understand text from other language appart from English.
+This ChatBot is found in the `task-3-chatbot-engine` branch

 ### Key Features
-- **Room Availability Checking**: Instantly check if specific rooms are available
-- **Schedule Information**: View when rooms will be free or occupied
-- **Real-time Updates**: Get current status of room bookings and usage
+- **Room Booking**: Users can book rooms in the ITC building
+- **Information about the rooms**: User can see which rooms they can book in ITC
 - **Interactive Q&A**: Supports ca. 20+ questions and answers conversation turns
-- **Responsive Design**: Works seamlessly on mobile, tablet, and desktop devices(Jamal you have to verify this)
+- **Responsive Design**: Works seamlessly on mobile, tablet, and desktop devices

 ### Use Cases
 - Students looking for available study rooms
 - Staff checking meeting room availability
-- Event organizers seeking suitable venues(as we have differrent clubs at the Uni which organises some events )
+- Event organizers seeking suitable venues (as we have differrent clubs at the Uni which organises some events )
 - General room booking inquiries and assistance (Such as ITC2+)

 ## Technology Stack